Ready to Get Your Child Started in Special Education?

 “Special education” is a term often used in reference to educational services, accommodations, and modifications for children with disabilities.
 The main federal law that guarantees special education rights is the Individuals with Disabilities Act (IDEA), although Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA) also influence special education policies.

 Individuals with Disabilities Act (IDEA)

-IDEA mandates that all children must be given a free and appropriate education (FAPE).
+IDEA statutes mandate that all children must be given a free and appropriate education (FAPE).
 In this context, “appropriate” means that children with disabilities must be provided with educational services designed to meet their unique needs.
 IDEA also states that children must be taught in the least restrictive environment (LRE), which essentially means that whenever possible, children with special needs should be taught alongside their non-disabled peers (1).

-Although IDEA is often discussed in relation to “children,” it mandates that public schools provide special educational services to people ages 3-21.
+Although IDEA is often discussed in relation to “children,” it mandates that public schools provide special education services to people ages 3-21.
 Children under the age of three may be eligible for early intervention programs outside of the public school system.

 A student may be evaluated for special education services at the request of their parents or the school (2).
-Parents must be informed about, and consent to, evaluation procedures, placements into special education programs, or major changes to their child’s education.
+Parents must be informed about, and consent to, evaluation procedures, qualification factors, placements into special education programs, or major changes to their child’s education.
 If they disagree with the school’s recommendations or believe a school is failing to educate their child, they will be given an impartial hearing (3).

-Students eligible for special education services include those who have been identified as having one of the following 13 types of disability:
+Students who qualify for special education services include those who have been identified as having one of the following 13 types of disability:

 - Specific learning disability: These are conditions that primarily affect certain activities.
 Examples include dyslexia, which involves trouble with reading, and dyscalculia, which entails difficulty with mathematics and other number-focused tasks.